fitzsimonsjl/documentation/Help Center/consent-mode-implementation.md

 ## How do I know if Consent Mode is working correctly?

-Suppose you've followed along with our article on setting up Google Consent Mode.
-In that case, you'll be able to test whether it's correctly implemented by watching the video below or following the steps outlined:
+Once you've completed each step in this article, you'll be able to test whether it's correctly implemented by watching the video below or following the steps outlined:

 https://user-images.githubusercontent.com/36840901/142919067-cfd184ae-0080-49b1-9d5e-3c072fbb7fbc.mov